 This is my website you're on, so feel free to click here to learn more about my origin story.

-I’m making the show I wish was out there, because I know that chocolate and cacao are rich & global industries with interesting, intersectional stories of education, struggle, and most of all, hope.
-And I absolutely cannot wait to share them with you.
+I made the show I wish was out there, because I know that chocolate and cacao are rich & global industries with interesting, intersectional stories of education, struggle, and most of all, hope.

 Watch video versions of each review here.